specreaper/specreaper.github.io/Guide_to_Terminal.md

 ## Tips <br>
 **More will be added in the future**
+- . : can be used at the end of git add instead of a file name to upload all changes made in the directory.
 - tab : this is your friend and also its auto complete.
 ### .vimrc
 - Make a .vimrc file to customize your terminal too look how you want. <br>